Strange Lawsuits happen all the time, but throw in Halloween and some Lawsuits can get down right weird. Here are our Top 3.

 3: “Little Bo Peep and the Burning Sheep”

 In 1986, a couple attended a Halloween party. the woman dressed as Little Bo Peep and her husband dressed as the sheep from the child’s tale.
 During the party, the husband decided to light a cigarette, and in the process lit his homemade costume of Johnson & Johnson cotton balls on fire, causing him to suffer severe burns.
 The couple attempted to sue Johnson & Johnson claiming the company had failed to notify the consumer of possible injuries.
 However, the couple admitted in court they were aware the cotton balls were flammable before they bought the product and failed to say whether a notice on the package would have stopped them from using it as a costume.
 Johnson & Johnson won the products liability case.
-Read the full court order here.
+Read the full court order here on Jusita Law.